gprolcastelo/synthetic_medulloblastoma/README.md

     conda activate medulloblastoma
     ```

+Installation with conda should take about one hour.

 ## Usage
 After setting up the environment, you can start using the scripts provided in the repository.
 The main pipeline script is `pipeline.sh`, which runs the entire analysis pipeline.